Applying for Admission

 - Letters of recommendation – from three persons (faculty or supervisors) familiar with your scientific ability.
 At least two of the letters should be from your chemistry professors or research advisors.

 - GRE scores – Verbal, Quantitative, and Analytical Writing.
 Subject exam is not required.
+There is no minimum score.

-A number of faculty also participate in IGERT programs in sensor science and Functional Genomics which offer fellowships with stipends up to $30,000 per year.
+A number of faculty also participate in IGERT programs in sensor science and functional genomics which offer fellowships with stipends up to $30,000 per year.

 It is the policy of the University of Maine to comply with applicable laws prohibiting discrimination on the grounds of race, color, religion, sex, national origin, age, handicap, or veteran’s status.
 The University’s policy shall include, but not be limited to, the requirements of Executive Order 11246 and 11375, as amended in Department of Labor, Office of Federal Compliance Programs, 41 CFR, Part 60-2, October 20, 1978; the Age Discrimination in Employment Act, as amended; Section 503 of the Rehabilitation Act of 1973, as amended; and Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974.